-The following is a list of articles already uploaded, along with the authors about whom I (or others) will be writing essays.
-Only a few of those are linked at this time but I will be adding to them as time allows.
+The following is a list of articles already uploaded, presented mostly in reverse chronological order.
+At the end is a list of authors for whom I or others have written biographical & bibliographical articles, hopefully with more to be added in the future.
 Unless otherwise stated, all articles are by me, Galen Strickland.
-I am still very much interested in recruiting other reviewers, so please email me if you would like to contribute something.
 Please check back frequently for any new updates, which will also be posted on the Templeton Gate Forums.

 The Hugo & Nebula Awards

 The SFWA Grand Masters

 PLEASE NOTE: There is a new page where Non-SF book reviews will be listed.

 11/22/20 - Susanna Clarke's Jonathan Strange & Mr Norrell won the Hugo and a raft of other awards, and was finalist for many more.
 It is very long, very complex, very, very good.
 Highly recommended.

 11/10/20 - Weston Ochse's Bone Chase is a conspiracy theory thriller with an interesting premise, but poor execution.

 11/5/20 - The Ambergris trilogy concludes with Finch, a finalist for Nebula, World Fantasy, and Locus awards in 2010.
 Even more confusing that the previous books, and it will take re-readings to be sure about the end, which is why I only rated this one four stars, but the trilogy as a whole warrants the full five stars.